pokt-network/pocket-network-protocol/p2p/README.md

 ![](raintreealgorithm.png)

-### 3. The Redundancy Layer
+### 3.4.2 RainTree Redundancy Layer

-An optional redudancy layer can be added to RainTree, such that the originator sends message M to the full list on level 0.
+An optional redundancy layer can be added to RainTree, such that the originator sends message M to the full list on level 0.

 ![](raintreeredundanctalgo.png)